We’ve combined our old book reviews into this one list post. Enjoy.

 Then university came.
 And I became obsessed with the idea of a) actually feeling good about my body, and b) getting a girlfriend.
 Both required me to lose weight.

 To lose weight I needed to change my relationship with food, something Well Nourished teaches eloquently.

 I started eating a lot more fruit.
-But not only was I eating fruit, I was mindfully eating that fruit (you can learn all about eating mindfully in my guide to weight loss meditation).
+But not only was I eating fruit, I was mindfully eating that fruit.

 In a (nutritious) nutshell: I would slowly eat my food while being very conscious of all the senses involved with eating.
 This is actually one of the best mindful habits there is.